josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/🌦️_for_and_against_cloudbusting.md

 - an actor
 - and a shared environment

-This node examines the arguments for and against allowing such experimentation.
+This node examines what happens when experimentation moves from **local and reversible** into **shared and potentially irreversible**.

 ---